safwan-moha/ever-bash/README.md

 ### EVER BASH
-You can save all your bash commands and retrieve
+You can save all your bash commands and retrieve.
+You dont need a text editor to save your codes.

 ### Installation